MixusMinimax/CompilerConstruction/README.md

 ## Ex02

-This contains Everything regarding RegexTree, including nfa, dfa, and parsing regular expression strings (TODO).
+This contains everything regarding RegexTree, including nfa, dfa, and parsing regular expression strings (TODO).

 Currently, the code is able to generate a pushdown table for a given grammar (in the end it will use the grammar for regex expressions).